Spriithy/libmips/README.md

 make all
 ```

-This will generate a file named `libmips.a`.
+This will generate a file named `libmips.a` under the `build/` folder.

 **Note**: *you can alternatively do the same in `debug/` to produce a debug build.*